Comet C/2025 A6 Lemmon, through a DSLR lens on Oct 27th, New Jersey

 Deja Vu

 In October, the comet was back in the news as it was getting nearer to earth and was estimated to be naked eye visible.
 It was expected to be closest to the earth on Oct.
 21. My first attempt at shooting it was in the pre-dawn hours of Oct 19.
-But it was too washed out by daylight to be worthwhile.
-I decided to try capture it again.
+But it was too washed out by the rising sun to be worthwhile.
+I decided to try capture it again at dusk in the following days.

-This year, I happened to be in Boise, Idaho in the week of Oct.
-21 for work.
-Last year, at the same time, I was face to face with another naked eye visible comet - Atlas/Tsuchinshan in the streets of of the same city where I had travelled for work.
+During the week of Oct.
+21, I happened to be in Boise, Idaho for work.
+Coincidentally, last year, at the same time I was also in the city, and came face to face with a naked eye visible comet - Tsuchinshan-Atlas.
 While history does not repeat itself, it rhymes.
-I did not get a chance to seek it out at Boise after all.
-My first opportunity to see it this year, visually through binoculars, was on the following weekend, from my own backyard in New Jersey.
+This time I did not get a chance to seek it out while at Boise after all.
+My first opportunity to see this comet was on the following weekend, from my own backyard in New Jersey.

-The next few days were cloudy but on the 1st of November, I got the chance to shoot it again.
-This time with a small telescope, a 430 mm refractor (Apertura 72 ED).
-The image would be 6x higher magnification from the prior.
-The comet is clearer in view but obviously offers less context in terms of a frame of human reference.
+The next clear night - 1st of November, I shot it again.
+This time zoomed in with a small telescope, a 430 mm refractor.
+The image was 6x higher optical magnification and gave me more time to shoot.
+The comet turned out clearer but expectedly had less context in terms of a frame of human reference.
+This is the image at the bottom.

 Tales of a Future's Past